lis-epfl/depth_estimation_ros2/README.md

    # Terminal 3: Open RViz2
    rviz2
+   # Or if using Foxglove (use the correspoding ros domain id and open foxglove app):
+   ROS_DOMAIN_ID=0 ros2 launch foxglove_bridge foxglove_bridge_launch.xml
    ```

 2. **Configure RViz2**
    - Add PointCloud2 displays for each pair: `/depth/pointcloud/pair_0_1`, etc.
    - Set the fixed frame to match your `pointcloud_frame_id`
    - Use different colors for each pair to distinguish them

+   If using Foxglove:
+   - Add 3D panel.
+   - In `Frame` set the display frame to match your `pointcloud_frame_id`.
+   - In `Topics` you can choose the pointclouds to visualize and set different colors.

 3. **Collect measurements at multiple distances**